What Should I Do Before My Social Security Disability Hearing?

 - Building your legal arguments for disability benefits

-You pay no legal fees until you win, so working with a disability representative is low-risk for you.
+You pay no fees until you win, so working with a disability representative is low-risk for you.

 We start by providing an evaluation of your case—for free.